davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 Rare-earth exchange thermometry shows the samples as divided into the same two groupings of temperatures as those found by major-element thermometry.
-Temperatures measured for the low-temperature cohort are most comparable to the TA98 results [@fig:ree_temperatures].
+REE temperatures measured for the low-temperature cohort are most comparable to the TA98 results [@fig:ree_temperatures].
 Given that the TA98 method has been found to perform best among the pyroxene-exchange thermometers by